jackfranklin/javascriptplayground.com/_posts/2014-10-07-es6-introduction.md

 I had the pleasure last weekend of speaking at [Epic FEL](http://epic.frontendlondon.co.uk/), a single day, single track conference in the heart of London, run by [Made by Many](http://madebymany.com/).
 They did an absolutely fantastic job and if you are ever in London, I recommend their monthly [Front End London meetup](http://www.frontendlondon.co.uk/) too.

 I spoke on introducing ES6, a topic that I've been writing and speaking about more and more recently.
 I'm really excited by the evolution of the language and some of the new features.
-You can find my slides below, and when the videos become available, I'll be adding that to the post too.
+You can find my slides below along with the video.

 <script async class="speakerdeck-embed" data-id="3cffd6802e29013233bc1ac45923d988" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

+<iframe width="560" height="315" src="//www.youtube.com/embed/mPq5S27qWW8" frameborder="0" allowfullscreen></iframe>

 Below I have included a list of resources that I used when putting the talk together which may be useful if you'd like to read more on any of the features in particular: